 We ordered some Fried Rice, and even that had great flavor.

 We were given a crab cracker and a crabmeat stick to pull out crabmeat hiding inside the claws.
 Cute.
+Our server finally presented us with the motherlode.

 Oh Chili Crab, how do I love thee.
 A heaping portion of Chili-Sauce smothering 1kg of freshly cooked crab...
 I was excited to dig in!
+The crab claw was massive, just as big as Mr. S' fist.

 The chili-sauce was sweet and slightly spicy but tolerable.
 A little bit of egg was mixed in to give it some thickness.
 It was perfectly paired with the fried rice.